Grab Your Free Escape Game!

-When I was in school, I despised Math.
+When I was in school, I despised math.
 My least favorite part was taking the notes.
 It was so boring!
-To my surprise, when I became a 5th grade teacher I ended up really enjoying teaching Math.
-It was challenging at first to find ways to make it interesting for students.
-The biggest challenge came from the fact that when I was in school we were taught the procedural and never really had any conceptual understanding of what we were learning.
-It’s my opinion that our students need both procedural and conceptual learning in Math!
+To my surprise, when I became a 5th grade teacher I ended up really enjoying teaching math.
+The biggest challenge for me was transforming my teaching to include both procedural instruction (how I learned math growing up) AND conceptual understanding (the key to number sense for kids).

-A couple of years ago I developed some interactive notebooks to use with my students to help them take well organized Math notes.
+A couple of years ago I developed some interactive math notebooks to use with my students.
 It was important to me that these lessons included a lot of vocabulary, modeling with mathematics, and writing.
-I learned a lot during this process (including quite a few important rules about glue usage) and I’ve been sharing my experiences with interactive notebooks ever since!
+I learned a lot during this process (including quite a few important rules about glue usage!) and I’ve been sharing my experiences with interactive notebooks ever since!

 Making Interactive Math Notebooks Successful in YOUR Classroom

-- Always have your own teacher notebook where you can model for the students.
-I keep my notes next to me as I model each page
+- Always have your own teacher notebook to use as a model for students.

 - Spend time setting up student notebooks.
 Review the rubric, procedures, and expectations with the students.

-- Tell the students in advance how often you are going to collect and grade the notebooks, and be consistent.
+- Tell your students in advance how often you are going to collect and grade the notebooks, and be consistent.

-- If students are absent, they know that their first responsibility of the day is to get the notes and work on their notebook.
-I keep my notes and any handouts at an empty table with scissors, glue, and pencils, so that they can go directly there and complete the notes they missed.
+- If students are absent, they should know that their first responsibility of the day is to get the notes and work on their notebook.
+I keep my notes and any handouts at an empty table with scissors, glue, and pencils, so that they can go directly there to complete any notes they missed.

 - Use content vocabulary inside the notebook.
-Have students write about every Math concept they learn and every problem they complete!
+Have students define every key term so they can use it as a reference later.

 - Use the notebooks every day.
 When my students practice a standard, they are required to use their table of contents to locate their notes on that standard and have it on their desk.
 I hand out prize tickets to students I see who are referring back to their notes while completing practice problems.

 Amazing… I think my visual and kinesthetics learners will really benefit from these interactive activities.
-Plus it will spice up lessons for everyone.
-Thanks!
+Plus, it will spice up lessons for everyone.
+Thanks!-4th grade teacher